sipeed/MaixPy/docs/doc/en/ai_model_converter/maixcam.md

 title: Convert ONNX Model to a Format Usable by MaixCAM / MaixPy (MUD)
 ---

+> For MaixCAM2 model conversion, please refer to the [MaixCAM2 Model Conversion Documentation](./maixcam2.md).

 ## Introduction

 Models trained on a computer cannot be directly used by MaixCAM due to its limited hardware performance.
 Generally, we need to perform `INT8` quantization to reduce computation and convert the model into a format supported by MaixCAM.